Metacor/Minecraft-Speedrun-Guide/readme.md

 * [Glitchy Buckets](https://youtu.be/EjwStTX4U3A)
 	* if you're having trouble with Glitchy Buckets while making Nether Portals, watch the video posted above
 * Buckets of Water don't actually work in the Nether, so when you finish your Nether Portal, fill the Bucket with Lava
+* if you plan on Microlensing your Bastion in the Nether, turn on the F3 Menu before you teleport to the Nether

 ### The Nether
 * Falling while in a Boat will negate all Fall Damage: [Video](https://youtu.be/REas9cmjlic?t=686)